mtahiriqbaldeveloper/autoserializable-checker/USAGE.md

 4. Click **Apply**

 **How it works:**
-- Shows notification popup when you modify files containing @Autoserializable
+- Shows notification popup when you modify files containing @AutoSerializable
 - Includes 1-second debounce to avoid spam during typing
 - Cooldown period prevents repeated notifications

 **When notifications appear:**
-- After you save a file with @Autoserializable classes
+- After you save a file with @AutoSerializable classes
 - Only if changes were made (not on every save)
 - Respects cooldown period between notifications